Tom Holland on the Historical Jesus

 An Evening Discussion in London

-The Rest is History podcast host has often found himself getting invited to Church since he wrote Dominion, a book arguing that Christianity is deeply embedded in the fabric of the West’s moral imagination.
-Yet in that book, he confessed last night, he was nervous to broach the subject of the historical Jesus.
-I was eager, then, to finally hear what Holland made of Jesus, and where he might aver from Williams’ approach.
-In this piece, I offer some reflections on what Tom Holland made of the gospels.
+The Rest is History podcast host has often found himself getting invited to Church since he wrote Dominion, a book arguing that Christianity is deeply embedded in the West’s moral imagination.
+Yet in that book, as he confessed last night, he was nervous to broach the subject of the historical Jesus.
+I was eager, then, to finally hear what Holland made of Jesus, and where he might aver from Williams.
+In this piece, I offer some reflections on the event.

 The Sources for Jesus